 What is also interesting is that this news comes exactly 7 months after the ACCC issued a statement directly at ZeniMax Media Inc. (and its subsidiaries) for nearly the same reason.

 Indeed, this news is perhaps relevant to only a subset of disgruntled, Australian Fallout 76 players, but I think the ACCC deserves kudos for relentlessly defending local consumers against corporate deception.
-Our industry can be surprisingly apathetic towards our rights as buyers sometimes, and it is a source of comfort that certain enforcers will make careless publishers answer for their misconduct.
+It is a source of comfort that certain enforcers will make careless publishers answer for their misconduct.

 Truth be told, I feel a little sorry for EB Games: Much like GameStop and other outlets, they were probably ordered by ZeniMax not to issue refunds.
 This doesn’t exonerate them from blame, but it seems they are the only ones that are paying for that mistake right now.